Blog

 • Building a modern digital headquarters for your organization.

-Visual Programming and the Future of Web Application Development
+Visual Programming Language and the Future of Web Application Development

 A constant of technological innovation is that when a newer, simpler, yet still capable technology gains enough of a foothold it will supplant the technology that came before it.
 For example, no one today talks about going back to dial-up Internet access now that cable and wireless access is widely available, phone calls, emails, and texts have made hand-written letter writing a largely extinct practice, and you cannot buy a new computer anymore with a floppy drive or – increasingly –even an optical one.